biocore/conda-recipes/README.md

     conda install -c <your-channel> <package-name>

 ## Contribute your recipes to this repo
-You can add your new recipe into this repo.
-Each recipe needs to be in its own directory under [recipes](https://github.com/biocore/conda-recipes/tree/master/recipes).
-Once your issue a pull request to merge your recipe into this repo, a Travis continuous integration (CI) will run and test your recipe by building the package and uploading it to [biocore](https://anaconda.org/biocore).
+We encourage you to add your new recipe into this repo.
+Each recipe should be in its own directory under [recipes](https://github.com/biocore/conda-recipes/tree/master/recipes).
+Once you issue a pull request to merge your recipe into this repo, a Travis continuous integration (CI) will run and test your recipe by building the package and uploading it to [biocore](https://anaconda.org/biocore).
 If Travis CI is passed, congrats!
-Your package will be available to download from biocore.
+Your package will be available to download and install from biocore.